-CBS aired the perennial Christmas classic Rudolph the Red-Nosed Reindeer for the first time during the 2022 holiday season on Tuesday night.
-As with every year, families enjoyed the wonderful stop-motion animation and classic songs from the Rankin-Bass production.
-In recent years, however, the special has also sparked debate over its bullying scenes and this year was no different.
+NBC is broadcasting the perennial Christmas classic Rudolph the Red-Nosed Reindeer on Friday night.
+As with every year, families will enjoy the wonderful stop-motion animation and classic songs from the Rankin-Bass production.
+However, the special has also sparked debate over its bullying scenes over the years.

 Just as Johnny Marks wrote in the title song, Rudolph was bullied by his fellow reindeer because of his light-up, shiny red nose.
 They never even let poor Rudolph play in any reindeer games.
-It is not until Santa Claus asks him to use his nose to guide his sleigh on Christmas night that Rudolph earned the love of his colleagues.
-They shouted out with glee and let Rudolph know he would go down in history.
+It is not until Santa Claus asks him to use his nose to guide his sleigh on Christmas night that Rudolph earns the love of his colleagues.
+They shout out with glee and let Rudolph know he will go down in history.

 Videos by PopCulture.com